user3141592/screen-generator/README.md

 screen-generator generates screen configuration files and launches screen by providing a chain of commands or a windows configuration

-# How can i have a brief insight of what screenr-_generator does?
+To have a brief insight of what it can do, run

-`./screen-generator -c "watch -c 'ps -e -o cmd | tac';watch df ;tcpdump;top"`
+`$ ./screen-generator -c "watch -c 'ps -e -o cmd | tac';watch df ;tcpdump;top"`

 # Setup